nightsh/transvg/README.md

 Of course, having an automated tool translate some strings may end up in a messy design, especially when translating to German or other verbose language.
 Keep in mind that you may need to review and tweak the design a bit if you want to make sure it's still usable!

-Release date for v0.1: June, maybe
+h1.Release date for v0.1: June, maybe